JacksonKuo/blog/_posts/2025-4-28-oidc-claims.markdown

 {:toc}

 # Problem Statement
 A few years ago a colleague created a fantastic OIDC Claims security writeup.
-I have since forgetten the specifics, but I thought it might be fun to try create my own writeup based on public research.
+I have since forgotten the specifics, but I thought it might be fun to try create my own writeup based on public research.

 # ID Token Claims